FALCON: An ML Framework for Fully Automated Layout-Constrained Analog Circuit Design: A Large-Scale Dataset and Inverse Design Problem Formulation

 Recent works such as DICE~\cite{lee2025self} have explored transistor-level circuit-to-graph conversions for self-supervised learning, highlighting the challenges of faithfully capturing device structure and connectivity.
 In contrast, our approach maintains a native representation aligned with foundry-compatible netlists.
 Rather than flattening or reinterpreting device abstractions, we preserve symbolic parameters, multi-edge connections, and device-specific edge decomposition directly from the schematic source, enabling scalable learning across diverse analog circuit families.

 To support learning over such structured graphs, each edge is annotated with a rich set of attributes: (i) a \textbf{categorical device type}, specifying the component and connected terminal pair (e.g., NMOS drain–gate, resistor); (ii) \textbf{numeric attributes}, such as channel length or port resistance, fixed by the schematic; (iii) \textbf{parametric attributes}, defined symbolically in the netlist (e.g., \emph{W1}, \emph{R3}) and resolved numerically during preprocessing; (iv) \textbf{one-hot categorical features}, such as source type (DC, AC, or none); and (v) \textbf{computational attributes}, such as diffusion areas (\emph{Ad}, \emph{As}) derived from sizing.
 This rule-based graph construction generalizes across circuit families without task-specific customization.
 Graphs in the \method{} dataset range from 4–40 nodes and 7–70 edges, reflecting the variability of practical analog designs.
+Figure~\ref{fig:graphs} shows two representative graph examples from our dataset—IFVCO and ClassBPA.